Menu

 3. Sky Lagoon

-Bathe in the warm waters of the lagoon, designed to blend into nature with its infinity edge that unfolds towards the sea.
-Swim between the rock boulders and feel a deep connection with your tranquil surroundings.
+Bathe in the lagoon's warm waters, designed to blend into nature with its infinity edge that unfolds towards the sea.
+Swim between the rock boulders and connect with your tranquil surroundings.

 1. Swim in the outdoor lagoon